 Who is not required to have a 1098T form?

-- Students who receive no charges and or academic credit from the institution
+- Students who recieve no charges and/or academic credit.

-- Students whose qualified tuition and related expense were covered in their entirety by scholarships and/or employee/dependent waivers
+- Students whose qualified tuition and related expenses were covered fully by scholarships, grants, and/or employee waivers.

 - Students whose charges were filly covered by a third party via formal billing arrangement with the institution.